Yet another note on notation: The bigger picture. Making connections

 For any nonzero number $h$, let $\Delta_{h}$ be \emph{the forward difference operator} that maps a function $f$ to the difference function $\Delta_{h}f$, defined by $\displaystyle\Delta_{h}f(x)=f(x+h)-f(x)$.
 When $h=1$, the subscript is omitted.
 This operation is the backbone of the calculus of finite differences and is fundamental in approximating derivatives, constructing polynomial interpolants, or finding closed-form representations of certain sums.
 In addition, it is an analogue of the derivative operator of differential calculus.

 The factorial powers behave nicely with respect to $\Delta$, as indicated by the formulas:

 In contrast, the usual powers are not so well suited for finite differentiation, since

-Furthermore, the falling factorial can be \textquotedblleft normalized\textquotedblright\ in the form $\binom{x}{m}=\frac{x^{\underline{m} }}{m!}$, which reproduces the usual binomial coefficients when $x$ is a positive integer, and satisfies $\Delta\binom{x}{m}=\binom{x}{m-1}$, for $m\geq1$.
-This behavior explains the preference for factorial powers in the context of successive applications of the difference operator.
+Furthermore, the falling factorial can be \textquotedblleft normalised\textquotedblright\ in the form $\binom{x}{m}=\frac{x^{\underline{m} }}{m!}$, which reproduces the usual binomial coefficients when $x$ is a positive integer, and satisfies $\Delta\binom{x}{m}=\binom{x}{m-1}$, for $m\geq1$.
+This behaviour explains the preference for factorial powers in the context of successive applications of the difference operator.
 In this direction, the following equivalent version of Stirling's formula (\ref{yanon_eq:02})

-is used for expressing polynomials in terms of normalized\ falling factorials, with subpowers as coefficients.
+is used for expressing polynomials in terms of normalised\ falling factorials, with subpowers as coefficients.
 The identity (\ref{yanon_eq:13}) between the two polynomials of degree $m$ is the consequence of their equality for all positive integers $x$, as expressed in (\ref{yanon_eq:07}).

 The application of $\Delta_{h}$ $n$ times is usually denoted by $\Delta _{h}^{n}$ (with $\Delta_{h}^{0}$ being the identity operator) and has the expression

 which can be proved inductively based on the recurrence relation satisfied by the binomial coefficients.
 In light of Proposition \ref{yanon_binom_inv}, $\Delta _{h}^{n}f(x)$ is the inverse binomial transform of $f(x+nh)$, both understood as sequences with index $n$, and for fixed values of $x$ and $h$.
 In consequence, $f(x+nh)$ is the binomial transform of $\Delta_{h}^{n}f(x)$, i.e.,